WHY STUDY NURSING?

 All applicants must arrange for all information to be released and sent to the Office of Admissions before any admissions decision can be rendered.

-Each student admitted to the 1+2+1 program leading to the BSN degree start their studies at the University as a Pre-BSN major, taking courses that meet University graduation requirements.
-At the end of the first year of study, a student should have a 2.75 overall grade point average or better to progress to the second year.
+Each student admitted to the 1+2+1 completion program leading to the BSN degree start their studies at the University as a Pre-BSN major, taking courses that meet University graduation requirements.
+At the end of the first year of study, a student should have a 2.75 overall grade point average or better.

 During the spring term of the freshman year, eligible students apply to the Nursing Unit for admission into the next phase of their nursing education.

-The deadline for applications for the second phase of the program is April 1.
-In order to be admitted, a student must be in good academic standing at the University.
+The deadline for applications for the second phase of the 1+2+1 BSN Completion track is April 1.
+In order to be admitted, a student must be in good academic standing at the University and meet the requirements of the ASN program.

 Because of limited numbers of openings in any given year, preference for admission is given to students who have performed well academically.
 In the past, this has meant that in general, students with a 2.75 or better overall grade point average who have completed the suggested first year of study at the University have been admitted.
 This may vary from year to year, however, depending on the number of applicants who apply for the available openings.

-To progress to the final year of the 1+2+1 program, students must remain in good academic standing with a minimum overall grade point average of 2.5 or better and current Pennsylvania RN licensure.
+To progress to the final year of the 1+2+1 BSN Completion track, students must remain in good academic standing with a minimum overall grade point average of 2.5 or better and current Pennsylvania RN licensure.

 The University of Pittsburgh at Bradford, in cooperation with University of Pittsburgh graduate programs and other graduate schools, offers guarantees for graduate and professional schools.